Park Avenue (Kochi)

 Park Avenue is a famous tree-lined road starting from the western end of Durbar Hall Road to Broadway in the city of Kochi, India.

 Two large parks, Subhash Bose Park and Indira Priyadarshini Park are situated along the road, hence the name.
 Several famous historical buildings are also located alongside the road.
 The road has more than 45 flowering trees planted on both sides, forming a thick canopy over the road.
-This 1.5 km stretch was considered to be a model road for the city and the road extends further north as Shanmugham Road.
+This 1.5 km stretch was considered to be a model road for the city and it extends further north as Shanmugham Road.